 - a.
 Public Liability: You will need to ensure that you have Public Liability Insurance in place. - b.
 Business car insurance: If you use your car as part of your business, ensure that your insurance covers business use. - 14.
 Environmental Health Registration: As part of the registration process, Ofsted will pass on your details to your local Environmental Health Department.
-The Environmental health Department can inspect your premises and will check that you have a valid Food Hygiene Certificate Level 2, as well as meeting the wider requirements for food delivery. - 15.
+The Environmental health Department can inspect your premises and will check that you have a valid Food Hygiene Certificate Level 2, as well as meeting the wider requirements for food delivery.
+Click the link to go to Safer food, better business for childminders. - 15.
 Important Information: Please ensure that the DBS and Health Declaration forms are completed prior to submitting your online registration to Ofsted as you will not be able to complete your application.

 The Childcare Register: There are two parts to the Childcare Register, a Compulsory and a Voluntary part.
-You will need to read and understand both parts of the Childcare Register to help
+You will need to

-OFFICIAL Page 8 of 16 you decide whether you will need to register or not.
+OFFICIAL Page 8 of 15 read and understand both parts of the Childcare Register to help you decide whether you will need to register or not.
 You can access the Registers by clicking here